sardap/mon-fs/README.md

 Then slice up the screenshots into the field sections.
 Template match on the expected font do some basic sanity checks and your golden.

 We now have all the fields in a nice json that can be parsed and turned into the rust enums that can be mapped back into a bit vector which can be turned into a byte array.

+### Performance

+From my tests it writes at about 0.00000000625 MB/S which is about 0.5 Bits per second.

+The data costs are $68,571,429 AUD per GB.